Dwight Howard's Success and Achievements in Timeline

 In 2011, Dwight Howard became the first player in league history to win Defensive Player of the Year honors for three consecutive seasons.

-2011: Vertical leap test
+2011: Vertical Leap Test

-January 12, 2012: Attempted Record 39 Free Throws
+January 12, 2012: Attempted a Record 39 Free Throws

-January 24, 2012: Magic's All-Time Scoring Leader
+January 24, 2012: Became the Magic's All-Time Scoring Leader

 On January 24, 2012, Dwight Howard became the Orlando Magic's all-time scoring leader.

-January 31, 2012: Honored as McDonald's All-American
+January 31, 2012: Honored as one of the 35 greatest McDonald's All-Americans

 On January 31, 2012, Dwight Howard was honored as one of the 35 greatest McDonald's All-Americans.

-2020: Won NBA Finals with Lakers
+2020: NBA Championship with the Lakers

-February 2023: Named T1 League All-Star
+February 2023: Named T1 League All-Star and All-Star Game Most Famous Player

 May 10, 2023: Selected to the T1 League All-Defensive First Team